-The Foundation receives a grant from the European Parliament, which is awarded at the end of each accounting year.
+The Party receives a grant from the European Parliament, which is awarded at the beginning of each accounting year (since January 1st 2019), whereas before it was most of the time awarded at the end of the prior accounting year.
+The Foundation received the grant for the income year 2020 in February 2020.
 At that moment there is a reasonable assurance that the grant will be received and all attached conditions (execution of the work plan) will be complied with.
 Since the grant relates to expense items, it is recognized as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.